buzhiamaroh/quartz/content/notes/P9S - Kokytos.md

 # Strategy Reference

-Kokytus opens with 2 raidwides - _Gluttony's Augur_, which simply deals moderate damage, followed shortly by _Ravening_, which deals moderate damage and signals a phase transition.
+Kokytus opens with 2 raidwides - _Gluttony's Augur_, which simply deals moderate raidwide damage, followed shortly by _Ravening_, which signals a phase transition, and deals moderate raidwide damage after a 5 second delay.
 These phases are always in order, starting with **Mage's Lament**.

 ## Mage's Lament - Part 1

-### Overview

 The first Mage phase (denoted by the Blue buff on the boss) will open with a 2-hit AoE tankbuster on both tanks that will require a swap (_Duality of Death_) - make sure to be NW/NE away from the party, and provoke during the castbar.